-It seems everyone lies to sell us something and this is certainly true in Spokane as well.
+It seems everyone lies when they want to sell us something and this is certainly true in Spokane.

 There are folks in Spokane that thrive on tall tales – usually people in the promotional business.
 Unfortunately, some of their tales are outright lies.
 And that is embarrassing and unnecessary.

 There are plenty of things to talk about, and plenty of positive things to say without resorting to exaggeration, nonsense and lies.
 So stop it!

 Here we highlight a sample of some of embarrassing tall tales:

 - “Spokane is a high tech hot spot” – Network World Magazine.
 Except Network World actually said Spokane is not a high tech hot spot.
 Hey, we only left out one little word… yet this lie lives on today and has been duplicated on many local promotional web sites.